-In a reverse mortgage (sometimes called a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without selling their homes.
-Deciding how you'd prefer to to receive your funds: by a monthly payment amount, a line of credit, or a one-time payment, you may take out a loan amount determined by your equity.
-The borrowed money doesn't have to be repaid until the homeowner sells his residence, moves out, or passes away.
-You or representative of your estate is obligated to pay back the reverse mortgage amount, interest , and finance charges when your house is sold, or you are no longer living in it.
+With a reverse mortgage (also referred to as a a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without selling their homes.
+Deciding how you'd prefer to be paid: by a monthly amount, a line of credit, or a lump sum, you may get a loan based on your equity.
+The loan doesn't have to be paid back until the borrower sells the residence, moves away, or dies.
+After you sell your property or is no longer used as your main residence, you (or your estate) are obligated to repay the lending institution for the funds you got from the reverse mortgage as well as interest among other finance charges.

 Do you have a question regarding a mortgage program?